-When I was a kid, I dreamed that I would become a doctor someday — wearing a white uniform, a nameplate with a Caduceus insignia, and a stethoscope hanging on my shoulder.
-But something changed that, and shifted my attention to creative writing.
-Yes, I was bitten by the writing bug on my graduation year.
-A classmate couldn’t believe that I was reading On Writing Well by William Zinsser instead of our Notes on Microbiology inside the UST Main Library, Humanities Section.
+I dreamed of becoming a doctor when I was a kid.
+I imagined myself wearing a white uniform, a nameplate with a Caduceus insignia, and a stethoscope hanging on my shoulder.

+After high school, I took up Medical Technology as my premed course.
+But something changed that and shifted my attention to creative writing.
+Yes, I was bitten by the writing bug during my graduation year.
+One day, a classmate saw me reading On Writing Well by William Zinsser instead of our Notes on Microbiology.
+That happened inside the old UST Main Library, Humanities Section.
 However, it took years before the great paradigm shift happened.

 While managing a small clinic in Makati, I attended a Creative Writing workshop.
-At that time, a story which I temporarily titled Caduceus brewed in my mind.
+At that time, a story which I titled Caduceus brewed in my mind.
 It was a story based on the medical profession, just like the TV series St. Elsewhere, ER, and Chicago Hope.

-The story just stayed inside my head until a year later when I joined a script writing workshop sponsored by the Film Development Foundation of the Philippines (FDFPI).
+A year after that, I joined a scriptwriting workshop sponsored by the Film Development Foundation of the Philippines (FDFPI).
 To graduate in the workshop, everyone had to write a screenplay.
-So Caduceus became Sa Likod ng Puting Uniporme.
-After a few feedback from my mentor, Nestor U. Torre, I decided to enter the script in a screenwriting competition that same year.
+So Caduceus became Sa Likod ng Puting Uniporme (Behind the White Uniform).
+After a little feedback from my mentor, Nestor U. Torre, I decided to enter the script in a screenwriting competition that same year.
 Fortunately, it became Finalist/Honorable Mention and got to meet the late National Artist and film director Eddie Romero.
 But Sa Likod ng Puting Uniporme never became a film.

-I may not be practicing my professions but I am proud of my classmates and friends who made it there.
+I may not be practicing my two professions, but I am proud of my classmates and friends who made it there.
 I just hope that they are also proud of me in my chosen field.
 The admiration is just mutual.